BEP 82 ADV - Job Interviews: Previous Experience (Part 1)

 Another reason interviewers try to get you to relax is to make you drop your defenses so they can see “the real you.”
 That’s why successful job hunters will tell you, “Don’t let your guard down!” - that is, don’t lower all your defenses.
 That is the main message of this lesson - the first of eight themes we’ll be exploring during this and future episodes on the topic of job interviews.

-In this episode, we’ll be examining a bad example of what not to do.
-Since previous experience usually comes up at the beginning of an interview, we’ll look at the casual discussion that takes place when an interview starts.
+In this lesson, we’ll be examining a bad example of what not to do.
+Since previous experience usually comes up at the beginning of an interview in English, we’ll look at the casual discussion that takes place when an interview starts.
 Then, in the next episode, we’ll hear a good example, and we’ll focus more closely on further language for highlighting your experience.

 Let’s turn to the listening.
 In this bad example, Alexander, who has recently graduated with a Master’s degree in philosophy, is being interviewed by Michael for a job as assistant manager in an electronics store.